kashmawy/robotics/RoboND-Rover-Project/README.md

 # Search and Sample Return Project
 ![alt text][image_0]

-This project is modeled after the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html) and it will give you first hand experience with the three essential elements of robotics, which are perception, decision making and actuation.
-You will carry out this project in a simulator environment built with the Unity game engine.
+This project is modeled after the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html).
+It has code for perception, decision making and actuation.
+It will run in a simulator environment built with the Unity game engine.

 ## The Simulator
 The first step is to download the simulator build that's appropriate for your operating system.
 Here are the links for [Linux](https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Linux_Roversim.zip), [Mac](	https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Mac_Roversim.zip), or [Windows](https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Windows_Roversim.zip).